UserProgrammer/it-guides/monitor_network_traffic_on_remote_machine/README.md

 ```

-1. `wireshark: This is the command to launch the Wireshark application.`
+a. `wireshark: This is the command to launch the Wireshark application.`

-2. `-k: This option is used to start Wireshark in "live capture" mode.
+b. `-k: This option is used to start Wireshark in "live capture" mode.
 In this mode, Wireshark will read packets from the specified input file (/tmp/packet_capture) and display them in real-time as if they were being captured live.`

-3. `-i /tmp/packet_capture: This option specifies the input file from which Wireshark should read the captured packets.
+c. `-i /tmp/packet_capture: This option specifies the input file from which Wireshark should read the captured packets.
 In this case, it points to the /tmp/packet_capture file`

 After giving the above command all the packets of remote pc’s eth0 will be visible on WireShark.